cisagov/ScubaGear/PowerShell/ScubaGear/baselines/teams.md

 ### Implementation

-**NOTE:** The Teams admin portal has been updated and the manner in which applications are controlled has changed.
-The MS.TEAMS.5.#v2 policies follow the new manner of implementing the policies.
-Newer Tenants, created within 2024 and newer will follow the newer version 2 policy implementation steps while older tenants will follow the legacy implementation steps.
+**INTERFACE NOTE:** The Teams admin portal interface has been updated, and the manner in which applications are controlled has changed.
+The MS.TEAMS.5.x v2 policies now follow the new manner of implementing the policies.
+Newer Tenants created after 2024 should follow the v2 policy implementation steps, while older tenants should follow the legacy implementation steps, only if the newer settings are not available.

+Legacy implementation instructions for this section are now located in Appendix B at the end of this document.
+If your tenant has the Version 2 settings available, there is no need to perform the legacy implementation instructions.
+These instructions will remain only until they are fully depreciated.

 **ScubaGear will continue to look for and gather the legacy policies when running in any mode.
 However, there a limitation in the API when gathering the data for the report.
-Users must utilize interactive mode to allow ScubaGear to gather the data for the newer portal based settings.**
+Users must utilize "interactive mode" to allow ScubaGear to gather the data for the newer portal based settings.**

-**NOTE:** Legacy implementation instructions are below the Version 2 intructions.
-If your tenant has the Version 2 settings available, there is no need to perform the legacy implementation instructions.

 #### MS.TEAMS.5.1v2 Instructions

+To ensure users can only install Microsoft apps approved by the agency:

 1. Sign in to the **Microsoft Teams admin center**.